 The Holy Grail and Locational Marginal Pricing

 If you think Locational Marginal Pricing (LMP) is as mysterious as finding the Holy Grail, the energy market services team at CMPAS can help you make sense of it all.
-The term LMP refers to the price of energy, and Chad Hanson, Ben Nelson, and Andy Ristau work like “Knights of the Round Table” to schedule power supply and load demand in the Midcontinent Independent System Operator (MISO) market for CMPAS members and affiliates.
+The term LMP refers to the price of energy, and Chad Hanson, Ben Nelson, and Andy Ristau work like “Knights of the Round Table” interacting with the Midcontinent Independent System Operator (MISO) to schedule energy and load in the marketplace for CMPAS members and affiliates.

 As the regional transmission organization, MISO functionally controls the system and administers the sale of electricity for Day-Ahead, Real-Time, and other ancillary markets.
 To determine the LMP, MISO monitors thousands of pricing nodes that exist as grid interconnection points for the continual movement of power.
 At the node, MISO balances supply and demand every second to preserve reliable customer service.

 Price contour maps, shown below, indicate how circumstances impact prices at the node throughout the MISO footprint.

 The shaded blue map shows an efficient market with relatively stable pricing.
 Meanwhile, the predominantly orange map indicates locations of high and low prices.
 During this particular period, the temperature caused high demand that triggered high prices in the shaded orange areas.
 However, in North Dakota, excess wind generation and a constrained transmission line caused extremely low (negative) regional prices because excess power could not move to where it was needed.

 Depending on the availability and the movement of power, prices can swing hourly by thousands of dollars.
 Conditions such as high demand, generator or transmission line outages, and other system anomalies can impact market pricing.